-In part I, we note that, despite their best efforts, privacy advocates have yet to make a compelling case that quality-adjusted price may be affected by monopolization of data or a merger of entities with large quantities of data.
+First, despite their best efforts, privacy advocates have yet to make a compelling case that quality-adjusted price may be affected by monopolization of data or a merger of entities with large quantities of data.
 Making such a case requires considerably more analysis than that offered by privacy advocates to date.
 Rather, the collection and use of relatively large amounts of information by a large firm actually serves as a tool to help such a firm improve the quality of its products.
 In the modern tech economy, large pools of data and their effective use frequently permit firms to offer services to consumers for zero price.
-Improving product quality (as through offer more tailored products with collected data) while maintaining a constant zero price — i.e., decreasing quality-adjusted price — is not normally an antitrust injury.
+Improving product quality (by offering more tailored products with collected data) while maintaining a constant zero price — i.e., decreasing quality-adjusted price — is not normally an antitrust injury.

-In part II we explore the potential, if any, for price discrimination practices to cause privacy harms to consumers.
-One argument offered by critics of data collection is that price discrimination could become a harm when large tech platforms are able to collect a great deal of data about their users for analysis, and could thereby segment their users along certain private characteristics in order to offer tailored services.
+Second, the potential, if any, for price discrimination practices to cause privacy harms to consumers is not subject to a simple analysis.
+One argument offered by critics of data collection is that price discrimination could become a harm when large tech platforms are able to collect a great deal of data about their users, and could thereby segment their users along certain private characteristics in order to offer tailored services.
 The resulting price discrimination could lead to many consumers paying more than they would in the absence of the data collection.
 Therefore, the data collection by these major online companies can be alleged to facilitate price discrimination that harms consumer welfare.
 This argument misses a large part of the story, however.
 The flip side is that price discrimination could have benefits to those who receive lower prices from the scheme than they would have in the absence of the data collection.
 While privacy advocates have focused on the possible negative effects of price discrimination to one subset of consumers, they generally ignore the positive effects of businesses being able to expand output by serving previously underserved consumers.

-Part III of the comments explores the alleged ability of tech platforms to employ large pools of data as barriers to entry against competitors.
+Finally, little evidence has been presented to bolster the claim that tech platforms can employ large pools of data as barriers to entry against competitors.
 The various theories of how this can arise all stem from an underlying assumption about the inability or difficulty of competitors to develop alternative products in the marketplace.
 The argument is that upstarts do not have sufficient data to compete with established players which in turn employ their data to attract online advertisers and to foreclose their competitors from this crucial source of revenue.
 This argument suffers from a number of deficiencies.